-- Respect in full the principles of non-discrimination set out in the Programme and ensure equal access and opportunities to mobile participants from all backgrounds. - Ensate full recognition for satisfactorily completed activities of study mobility and, where possible, train-eeships in terms of credits awarded (ECTS or compatible system).
-Ensure the inclusion of satisfactorily completed study and f or traineeship mobility activities in the final record of student achievements (Diptoma Supplement or equivalent) - Charge no fees, in the case of credit mobility, to incoming mobile students for tuition, registration, examina-tions or access to laboratory and library facilities.
+- Respect in full the principles of non-discrimination set out in the Programme and ensure equal access and opportunities to mobile participants from all backgrounds.
+Ensure full recognition for satisfactorily completed activities of study mobility and, where possible, trainesships in terms of credits awarded (ECTS or compatible system).
+Ensure the inclusion of satisfactorily completed study and for traineeship in mobility activities in the final record of student achievements (Diploma - Charge no fees, in the case of credit mobility, to incoming mobile students for tuition, registration, examina-tions or access to laboratory and library facilities.